Course-related Policies and Resources

 The Family Right and Privacy Act (FERPA) protects the privacy of your educational records.
 A classroom recording is one of those records.
 Please review the Zoom and FERPA Compliance Guide for more information.

 Since 1984, Salisbury University has been committed to assisting our students to improve their writing via writing assignments in every academic course per a national program known as Writing Across the Curriculum.

 University Writing Center

 At the University Writing Center (UWC), trained peer consultants are available to work with students at any stage of the writing process.
 Located on the second floor of the Guerrieri Academic Commons, the UWC offers a place where writers can meet to talk about their papers and projects.
-In addition to the important writing instruction that occurs in the classroom and during office hours, students are also encouraged to make use of this important service.
+In addition to the important writing instruction that occurs in the classroom and during office hours, students are also encouraged to make use of this service.
 For more information and to make appointments, visit the UWC’s website.

 The SU Libraries provide students with services and collections to help them succeed in their courses.
 Students will find course reserves (including textbooks for many courses) at the Library Service Desk, where they also can borrow books, laptops, iPads, and DVDs and get help finding the best sources for their papers.
 They also can make research appointments to meet with librarians for help developing research strategies and can use a chat service to get quick answers to questions.
 They can use more than 300 public computers (Windows and Macs) and print in black & white, color, and even 3D.
 Group study rooms and collaboration tables provide space for working together, and quiet reading rooms provide space for individual study.
 For more information and hours of operation, visit the SU Libraries website.